 early 1909 Model T radiator

-The first 2,500 Model T Radiators produced in 1909 utilize a water pump and have 1909 unique castings.
+The first 2,500 Model T Radiators produced in 1909 utilize a water pump which was abandoned around March.
+They also have castings unique to 1909.
 Some may not even have the Ford Logo in the tank.
 Though they have many common dimensions we have seen a wider core and support brackets rather than the integrated support bar in the core found later.
 They generally have the shorter neck without rivets.

 Please measure and provide frame dimensions and mounting hole center to center if you own this early Ford car as we do not want to presume the dimension.